 Barbara and David Tewksbury, Hamilton College

-SummaryStudents create choropleth maps by creating data tables in Excel and merging them with existing shapefiles for US states; they also evaluate the effectiveness of their final map layouts and examine several exemplary maps for both cartographic and design elements.
+SummaryStudents create choropleth maps by creating data tables in Excel and merging them with existing shapefiles for US states; they also evaluate the effectiveness of final map layouts.
 You might also be interested in our Full GIS course with links to all assignments.